Jejune: Style

 The band's earliest songs consisted of a more punk rock style, such as on Junk.
 This Afternoon's Malady marked a notable departure from their more indie rock leanings on their debut and saw them lead towards more of a dream pop sound.
 Some songs on R.I.P. delved into more of a sparse and electronic sound, expanding on the synth sound that could be heard on some songs off This Afternoon's Malady and their split with Jimmy Eat World, while others combined their previous dream pop sound with 90's pop.

 Legacy

 The band was the subject of a 2010 Alternative Press article titled "Bands That Time Forgot: Jejune".

-Chris Carrabba of Dashboard Confessional in 2018 called Jejune one of his favorite bands, alongside Rainer Maria.
+Chris Carrabba of Dashboard Confessional in 2018 called Jejune one of his favorite female-fronted bands, alongside Rainer Maria.